lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that the ACK sent in response to an All-1 fragment includes the C bit.
 Therefore, the window size and thus the encoded Bitmap size need to be determined taking into account the available space in the layer two frame payload, where there will be 1 bit less for an ACK sent in response to an All-1 fragment than in other ACKs.
-Note that the maximum number of fragments of the last window is one unit smaller than that of the previous windows.
+Note that the maximum number of SCHC fragments of the last window is one unit smaller than that of the previous windows.

-When the receiver transmits an encoded Bitmap with a fragment that has not been sent during the transmission, the sender will Abort the transmission.
+When the receiver transmits an encoded Bitmap with a SCHC fragment that has not been sent during the transmission, the sender will Abort the transmission.

 ~~~~
                     <----         Bitmap bits      ---->